MRI Cervical Spine - CAM 741

 • Extremity muscular weakness (and not likely caused by plexopathy or peripheral neuropathy)

-• Pathologic (e.g., Babinski, Lhermitte's sign,3 Chaddock Sign,4 Hoffman’s and other upper motor neuron signs); OR abnormal deep tendon reflexes (and not likely caused by plexopathy, or peripheral neuropathy)
+• Pathologic reflexes (e.g., Babinski, Lhermitte's sign,3 Chaddock Sign,4 Hoffman’s and other upper motor neuron signs); OR abnormal deep tendon reflexes (not likely caused by plexopathy, or peripheral neuropathy)

-• Absent/decreased sensory changes along a particular cervical dermatome (nerve distribution): pin prick, touch, vibration, proprioception, or temperature (and not likely caused by plexopathy or peripheral neuropathy)
+• Absent/decreased sensation along a particular cervical dermatome (nerve distribution): pin prick, touch, vibration, proprioception, or temperature (and not likely caused by plexopathy or peripheral neuropathy)

 • Upper or lower extremity increase muscle tone/spasticity